Skip to main content

 The purpose of each of these elements is as below:

-Heater coil: The purpose of the heater coil is to burn-in the sensing element so that the sensitivity and efficiency of the sensing element increases.
+Heater coil: The purpose of the heater coil is to burn in the sensing element so that the sensitivity and efficiency of the sensing element increase.
 It is made of Nickel-Chromium which has a high melting point so that it can stay heated up without getting melted.

 Electrode line: As the sensing element produces a very small current when the gas is detected it is more important to maintain the efficiency of carrying those small currents.
-So Platinum wires come into play where it helps in moving the electrons efficiently.
+So, Platinum wires come into play which helps in moving the electrons efficiently.

 Electrode: It is a junction where the output of the sensing layer is connected to the Electrode line.
 So that the output current can flow to the required terminal.
 An electrode here is made of Gold (Au –Aurum) which is a very good conductor.